Research showing a Mediterranean style diet is proving a powerful treatment for major depression https://t.co/HSiQUZpRW0

 Low-carb beer slammed as an 'insidious' health risk

 Low-carb beers should not be seen as a "healthy alternative" to full strength beer, says addiction expert Dr Peter Miller from Deakin University in Victoria in a letter to the Medical Journal of Australia.
-Diet-conscious drinkers have flocked to beers like Foster's Pure Blonde, Hahn's Super Dry and Bluetongue's Bondi Blonde which make much of their low-carbohydrate credentials, but you'd be better off sticking to a low-alcohol brew.
+Diet-conscious drinkers have flocked to beers and "blondes" which make much of their low-carbohydrate credentials, but you're better off sticking to a low-alcohol brew.
 Read the news report.